leorami/Dev-Tunnel-Proxy/TaskBoard.md

 - Navigating between any pages: header does not shift, active tab highlighted, actions aligned right
 - Theme toggle switches all pages and persists via `localStorage.dtpTheme`
 - Calliope button toggles drawer open/closed and shows active state
-- Calliope chat persists per browser session until cleared; “Clear” requires confirmation
+- Calliope chat persists per browser session and page switching until cleared; “Clear” requires confirmation
 - Drawer is pinned and aligned, with a consistent 16px gap to content on all pages
 - Separators span the full drawer width; action row sticks to the bottom and is right-aligned
 - Button order is Copy, Clear, Ask, Self-Check across all pages